 Through the years, these villages have seen a decline in resources located within their centers as they have been forced to band together for economic reasons.
 The Peninsula Elementary School, which is located in Gouldsboro, is shared with Winter Harbor.
 The Community Center on the Pond Road is the main meeting place for events and voting and is also an emergency shelter for the area.
-MC's Marketplace was the only local market close to the villages until Harborside opens in Fall/Winter of 2024.
+MC's Marketplace was the only local market close to the villages until Harborside opens in hopefully by the End of 2025.
 Young's Market remains on Route One.